-API Rank 2007 2008 2009
+API Rank 2008 2009 2010

-Statewide 0 0 9
+Statewide 9

-Similar Schools 0 0 6
+Similar Schools 1 6

-Academic Performance Index Growth by Student Group - Three-Year Comparison
+API Performance Index Growth by Student Group - Three-Year Comparison

-This table displays by student group the actual API changes in points added or lost for the past three years.
+This table displays by student group the actual API changes in points added or lost for the past three years, and the most recent API score.
+Note: "N/A" means that the student group is not numerically significant.